-MiWay's terminals and MiExpress stops need a stronger visual in supporting infrastructure and amenities to increase operational efficiencies.
+MiWay's terminals and MiExpress stops need a stronger visual identity, effective connections to adjacent land uses, consistency in supporting infrastructure and amenities to increase operational efficiencies.

 Opportunities exist to address inconsistencies.
 A consistent "look and feel" would make it easier to identify MiExpress stops and MiWay terminals.
 The same amenities would be available for customers.
 Clear access and improved connections would continue to be a priority.
 Operator amenities would be improved.
 Transit priority infrastructure and on-road infrastructure would be planned for operational efficiencies.
 A well-defined infrastructure direction and supporting guiding principles would aid in the strategic planning of improvements.